Pentecost: Sacraments

 From the early days of Western Christianity, Pentecost became one of the days set aside to celebrate Baptism.
 In Northern Europe Pentecost was preferred even over Easter for this rite, as the temperatures in late spring might be supposed to be more conducive to outdoor immersion as was then the practice.
 It is proposed that the term Whit Sunday derives from the custom of the newly baptized wearing white clothing, and from the white vestments worn by the clergy in English liturgical uses.
 The holiday was also one of the three days each year (along with Christmas and Easter) Roman Catholics were required to confess and receive Holy Communion in order to remain in good ecclesiastical standing.

 Holy Communion is likewise often a feature of the Protestant observance of Pentecost as well.
 It is one of the relatively few Sundays some Reformed denominations may offer the communion meal, and is one of the days of the year specially appointed among Moravians for the celebration of their Love Feasts.
 Ordinations are celebrated across a wide array of Western denominations at Pentecost, or near to it.
 In some denominations, for example the Lutheran Church, even if an ordination or consecration of a deaconess is not celebrated on Pentecost, the liturgical color will invariably be red, and the theme of the service will be the Holy Spirit.

 Above all, Pentecost is a day to hold Confirmation celebrations for youth.
-Flowers, the wearing of white robes or white dresses recalling Baptism, rites such as the laying on of hands, and vibrant singing play prominent roles on these joyous occasions, the blossoming of Spring forming an equal analogy with the blossoming of youth.
+Flowers, the wearing of white robes or white dresses recalling Baptism, rites such as the laying on of hands, and singing play prominent roles on these occasions.

 Rosalia

-A popular tradition arose in both west and east of decorating the church with roses on Pentecost, leading to a popular designation of Pentecost as Festa Rosalia or "Rose Feast"; in Greek this became ρουσάλια (rousália).
+A popular tradition arose in both West and East of decorating the church with roses on Pentecost, leading to a popular designation of Pentecost as Festa Rosalia or "Rose Feast"; in Greek this became ρουσάλια (rousália).
 This led to Rusalii becoming the Romanian-language term for the feast, as well as the Neapolitan popular designation Pasca rusata ("rosey Easter").
 In modern times, the term in Greek refers to the eve of Pentecost, not Pentecost itself; or, in the case of Megara in Attica, to the Monday and Tuesday after Pascha, as roses are often used during the whole liturgical season of the Pentecostarion, not just Pentecost.
 John Chrysostom warned his flock not to allow this custom to replace spiritually adorning themselves with virtue in reception of the Fruits of the Holy Spirit.